 QA is the final phase of development, in which you test and test and test to ensure the app functions as intended and without error.
 Doing a good job here and polishing up the product before release is absolutely critical.
 Don’t expect perfection—if you wait for perfection you’ll never launch—but make sure to put forth a serious effort to squash bugs and ensure that the vast majority of your users will have a great experience.

 App store optimization refers to the various tactics that can be employed in sprucing up your app’s page on Google Play or iTunes (or wherever it can be found).
 Certain aspects that relate to how well your app store page perform are innately tied to the app itself; such as the app name, and the app icon you use.

-Since you have to decide on these elements before you you launch, design them with the goal of attracting new users right off the bat.
-Make the title somewhat descriptive of the app’s functions, but without being long winded or awkward.
+Since you have to decide on these elements before you launch, design them with the goal of attracting new users right off the bat.
+Make the title somewhat descriptive of the app’s functions, but without being long-winded or awkward.
 This helps bring in new customers who are manually browsing the app store or using searches to find what they need.